catoncaffeine/googleBooksSearchReact/README.md

 3. Under Dashboard of the create project hit  `+ ENABLE APIS AND SERVICES` and add the google books API to your project
 4. Under credentials, create an API key type credential, and set restrictions to none
 5. Copy the API key and pop it into the service call in `App.js`

+The same key can be used for both the react and react native project